-In 2018 Joe was instrumental in expanding the Bart Adaptive Sports Center to Stratton.
+In 2015, Joe was instrumental in expanding the Bart Adaptive Sports Center to The Hermitage Club, and in 2018 expanding to Stratton.
 He oversees both operations.
 Joe supervises between 65 and 75 volunteers on a year-round basis, coordinating and overseeing their winter and summer training and continues to teach in lessons when needed.
 He has led several of the volunteers to go on and have become certified instructors with PSIA-E in adaptive skiing and alpine certifications.

 During the summer, Joe loves to cycle and play golf.
 He also enjoys kayaking, hiking and spending time with his family.

 If you’re looking for Joe in the winter, you’ll likely find him on the snow or assisting the volunteers.
 In the summer, you need to look for him on the road or on a golf course.